dogoncouch/pisectools/modes/README.md

 The lisard module is required, and is also in the repo.
 Camera support requires the picamera module, and remote recording support requires the paramiko module (python-paramiko).

 ## Usability
 This project is pre-alpha.
 Documentation is incomplete.
-Check back in a week or two.

 (c) 2017 Dan Persons ([dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com))